aGuyNamedJonas/startmeup/README.md

 > Jumpstart coding by downloading any git repo (sub)folder

 ### TODO:
-- [ ] Add starters back to this repo
+- [x] Add starters back to this repo
 - [ ] Build merge-bot (merging only when starter files are okay & only those were changed)
-- [ ] Build back the documentation on registering starters
+- [x] Build back the documentation on registering starters
+- [ ] Delete startmeup-starters repo

 > **Still working on a few things:** In case you already stumble upon this on NPM, I'm currently adding more console output & preparing a few last things for you to contribute your starters - it already works though (04.
 June 2021)